 - Born: 1883 Died: 1972

 Architect, of Belfast and Dublin.
-Arthur Stelfox, a son of JAMES STELFOX , was born on 15 December 1883 and educated at Campbell College, Belfast, from 1895 to 1900.
+Arthur Stelfox, the youngest of the three sons of JAMES STELFOX , was born on 15 December 1883 and educated at Campbell College, Belfast, from 1895 to 1900.
 He was a pupil of WILLIAM JOHN FENNELL in Belfast from 1901 to 1903, remaining in the office as an assistant until 1905.
 He also attended the Architectural Association's Schools and the Belfast School of Art and travelled in France and England.
 On becoming an associate of the RIBA in 1908, he set up in independent practice in Belfast.
 He remained in Belfast until at least 1914 but had moved to the Dublin suburb of Rathmines by 1922.
 He was still living at the same address in Rathmines in 1956.
 He died on 19 May 1972.